Bridging Model Reference Adaptive Control and Data Informativity

+We now provide a recipe for constructing $ i_t,j_t,\alpha_t,\beta_t $ and $ v $ in Problem~\ref{P}.
 To achieve online adaptive control in the data informativity framework, it is important to find the first time instant $ t $ at which the data $ (U_-(t),X(t))\in\mathfrak{B}_t $ are informative for model reference control.
 This motivates the following definition. \begin{definition} Consider the input-state trajectory $ (u,x) \!\in\! \mathfrak{B} $.
 Then,

-By convention, $ T^*\!=\!\infty $ if there does not exist a $ t\! \in\! \mathbb{N} $ for which $ (U_-(t),X(t)) $ are informative for model reference control. \end{definition}
+By convention, $ T^*=\infty $ if there does not exist a $ t \in \mathbb{N} $ for which $ (U_-(t),X(t)) $ are informative for model reference control. \end{definition}

-We will now show that if the trajectory $ (u,x) \in \mathfrak{B} $ is generated online via an appropriate estimation and control mechanism, then the associated $T^*$ is finite if and only if the matching equations \eqref{mc} have a solution.
+We will now show that if the trajectory $ (u,x) \in \mathfrak{B} $ is generated online via an appropriate estimation and control mechanism, then the associated $T^*\leq n+m$ if and only if the matching equations \eqref{mc} have a solution.
 The estimation and control mechanism will make use of the data matrices

 where $ \sigma\! \in\! \mathbb{R} $ is a given upper bound on the norm of the collected state data.
 The use of data matrices with past and current data is inspired by the concurrent learning approach \cite{chowdhary2010concurrent}, where past and current data are concurrently used to update the control gains.
 Note that to construct the data matrices in \eqref{PhiU} and \eqref{PhiX}, we need to verify at every time $t$ whether $t \leq T^* + 1$.
 We emphasize that, even though the exact value of $T^*$ may be unknown at time $t$, one can verify whether $t \leq T^* + 1$ via the linear algebraic condition (11).